What is Mourning Jewelry? A Closer Look

 History of Mourning Jewelry

-Mourning jewelry first appeared during the Georgian era, which lasted from the early 1700s through the 1830s.
-At the time, King Charles I of England was executed, and many royalists expressed their support by wearing jewelry featuring the King’s likeness carved out of faceted Stuart crystal.
+Mourning jewelry started during the Georgian era, which was from the early 1700s to the 1830s.
+When King Charles I of England was executed, his supporters wore jewelry with his image carved into a type of crystal called Stuart crystal.

 Types of Mourning Jewelry